Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 # Deployment

-The Archetype includes some shell scripts to ease the deployment procedure.
-These are meant to be executed through a CI service after changes to code, and will ask to know the branch from which the code has been pulled.
-If it is one marked for deployment, then this will begin.

-During deployment the artifacts and documentation site will be created and uploaded on the correct [repositories][repositories], making a distinction between releases and development versions.

-But this process won't work out of the box, for them to work correctly these scripts require a series of environmental variables set.
+New projects come with a few shell scripts meant to ease the deployment procedure, both for artifacts and for documentation.

+The idea is running them with the help of a CI service, which will also set up all the variables they require.
+Files for doing this with [Travis CI][travis] are included in the new project.

+Among the required environmental variables are some flags which will be used to know if the deployment scripts should be actually run or not.
+If any of them is set to false then the script won't run.

+These scripts also make a distinction between releases and development versions, which will each be deployed to their own [repositories][repositories].

 ## Releases and development versions

-Maven is capable of knowing if the current version is a release or a development version, and does this with a very simple method: if the version field on the POM ends with "-SNAPSHOT" then it is a snapshot, a development version, otherwise it is a release.
+Maven is capable of knowing if the current version is a release or a development version with a very simple method: if the version field on the POM ends with "-SNAPSHOT" then it is a snapshot, a development version.
+Otherwise it is a release.

-As the scripts make use of this feature, the "-SNAPSHOT" prefix should be always used for the versions kept in all the branches of the code repository, except for the ones keeping the releases.
+For this reason the "-SNAPSHOT" prefix should be always used for the versions kept in all the development branches of the code repository.

 ## Scripts